haozes/haozes.github.io/_posts/2020-05-26-yaoyao-faqs-en.md

 ##  <a name='WorkoutdatacannotsyncedtotheiPhone.'></a>2.Workout data cannot synced to the iPhone.
+1. Check App Health Privacy Authorization (FAQ 6)
-YaoYao's workout data is stored in HealthKit, and your iPhone is synchronized with the Apple server.
+2. YaoYao's workout data is stored in HealthKit, and your iPhone is synchronized with the Apple server.
 Normally, within a few minutes, the corresponding records will be available on your iPhone.
 In case they are not synced for a period of time, please follow these steps to check.
 ![Sync Problem](http://cdn.onlytalk.top/blog/faq-2.jpg)
 1. Health->Avatar(upper right corner)->Devices,